-Safer States is at the forefront of a state-driven national movement to combat exposures to PFAS chemicals.
-We coordinate a large and diverse coalition of advocates, policymakers, scientists, and representatives from the most impacted communities to influence public policy, corporate practices, and end-of-life management decisions on products containing these deadly chemicals.
-Our goal is to turn off the tap on over 3,000 chemicals in this class, drive cleanup of and protections for impacted communities and move towards safer chemistries that ensure safe food, air and drinking water for all.
+Safer States is at the forefront of a state-driven national movement to eliminate exposures to PFAS chemicals.
+We coordinate a large and diverse coalition of advocates, policymakers, scientists, and representatives from some of the most impacted communities to influence public policy, corporate practices, and end-of-life management decisions on products containing these toxic chemicals.
+Our goal is to turn off the tap on over 12,000+ chemicals in this class, drive cleanup of and protections for impacted communities and move towards safer chemistries that ensure safe food, air and drinking water for all.
 Check out our PFAS Action Factsheet to see all of the legislative and regulatory action that state governments are taking to phase out PFAS in products and to prevent contamination in favor of safer alternatives.

 - Current Policies

 - Adopted Policies

 Per- and polyfluorinated alkyl substances (PFAS) have been used by manufacturers for their grease- and water-proofing properties, but there are hundreds of other applications.
 PFAS have been linked to serious health problems such as cancer, hormone disruption, immune system suppression, decreased vaccine response, and reproductive problems.

 PFAS are commonly used in cookware, cosmetics, food packaging, outdoor apparel, carpets, and firefighting foams among thousands of other products.
 These toxic compounds are also widely used in industrial processes and then discharged into waterways.
 PFAS are known as “forever chemicals” because they don't break down in the environment.